JoyZine

 Chapter 15 -

-How the Georgia Satellites (and Zoë) came to make life rather difficult for Robert Plant
+How the Georgia Satellites came to make life rather difficult for Robert Plant

 "Sorry," the record company publicist is very apologetic, "but I still haven't been able to get through to the tour manager to let him know management has finally approved your passes."
 But it's time to leave... after all, it's a 5-hour trip to Sacramento from Zoë's office/home in the Santa Cruz Mountains, 75 miles south of San Francisco.